Clarification:

 This class meets the prerequisite requirement for Culinary & Baking 2

-The course prepares individuals to serve under the supervision of chefs and other foodservice professionals as well as giving students basic knowledge for home food preparation.
+The course prepares individuals to serve under the supervision of chefs and other foodservice professionals, and provides students with basic knowledge for home food preparation.

-Topics covered include quick breads, pies, cakes, cookies, pastries, desserts and dessert sauces.
+Topics covered include quick bread, pies, cakes, cookies, pastries, desserts, and dessert sauces.

 Students will learn the knowledge, skills, and practices required for careers in Food Production and Services.

-Receive instruction in kitchen organizations, sanitation, and quality control, basic food preparation and cooking skills, kitchen and kitchen equipment maintenance and quantity food measurement and monitoring.
+Receive instruction in kitchen organizations, sanitation, and quality control, essential food preparation and cooking skills, kitchen and kitchen equipment maintenance, and quantity food measurement and monitoring.

-The course prepares individuals to serve under the supervision of chefs and other foodservice professionals as well as giving students basic knowledge for home food preparation.
+The course prepares individuals to serve under the supervision of chefs and other food service professionals, and provides students with basic knowledge for home food preparation.
 Instruction includes:

 Kitchen organizations, sanitation, and quality control